scoresvideos

 • Careful scheduling and logistical planning are essential for maximizing the time and resources available for B-roll coverage

-• Considerations may include travel time between locations, setup and breakdown of equipment, conditions, and weather contingencies
+• Considerations may include travel time between locations, setup and breakdown of equipment, lighting conditions, and weather contingencies

 • Effective communication and coordination between the production team, subjects, and any necessary permits or permissions can help to ensure a smooth and successful shoot